CoKe: Localized Contrastive Learning for Robust Keypoint Detection: Introduction

 \section{Introduction}

 Semantic keypoints, such as the joints of a human body, provide concise abstractions of visual objects in terms of their shape and pose.
 Accurate keypoint detections are of central importance for many visual understanding tasks, including viewpoint estimation \cite{pavlakos20176}, human pose estimation \cite{cao2017realtime}, action recognition \cite{messing2009activity}, feature matching \cite{long2014convnets}, image classification \cite{zhang2014part}, and 3D reconstruction \cite{kanazawa2018learning}.
-Today's most popular approaches to keypoint detection learn very complex deep network architectures \cite{newell2016stacked,ke2018multi}, that sometimes even require 3D supervision with CAD models \cite{zhou2018starmap}.
-These models aim to learn a holistic representation of all keypoints, which enables them to implicitly leverage the relative spatial geometry between keypoints to prevent false-positive detections due to local ambiguities.
-However, recent works \cite{hongru,kortylewski2020combining} have shown that deep vision systems are not as robust as humans to partial occlusion at image classification.
-Our experiments show that partial occlusion is also a fundamental challenge for state-of-the-art keypoint detectors that needs to be addressed.
+There are many diverse approaches for keypoint detection.
+Common approaches include the application of a regression loss \cite{newell2016stacked, ke2018multi}, a classification loss \cite{he2017mask}, or combinations of either of those with a 3D geometric model of the object \cite{zhou2018starmap}.
+In recent years, work in contrastive learning has led to major advances in representation learning \cite{chen2020simple, he2019momentum, misra2020self} demonstrating benefits over classical losses, such as cross-entropy, e.g. in terms of robustness and data efficiency \cite{khosla2020supervised}.
+However, most works on contrastive learning in computer vision focus on the task of image classification, and it remains unclear how contrastive learning can be applied for keypoint detection.